keanojorda/smart-brain/README.md

 # smart-brain

+A web application that analyzes an image and detects the person within the image.

+Live Demo:
 https://keanojorda.github.io/smart-brain/

-A web application created using React that analyzes an image and detects a person.
+Technologies used:
+- ReactJS
+- Clarifai API
+- Node
+- Express
+- PostgresSQL